edgar-treischl/CopyCat/README.md

 #> # ... with 170 more rows
 ```

-Of course, this only works if you the corresponding package is already
+Of course, the minimal examples will only run if the package has been
 loaded.
-The `copycat_package()` function returns the name of package,
+The `copycat_package()` function returns the code to load the
-just in case you cannot remember the name of the package anymore.
+corresponding package and saves it into your clipboard, just in case you
+cannot remember the name of the package anymore.

 ``` r
 #search for a package name